-After Juventud Guerrera undressed in front of everyone, Konnan remembers that he then threw his clothes in the nearby river.
+After Juventud Guerrera undressed in front of everyone, Konnan remembers throwing his clothes in the nearby river.

 He also claims Juvi speared one of the female police officers and broke several of her ribs.

 Konnan mentioned an incensed Terry Taylor arriving on the scene too.
-Disco added that Kanyon and maybe Billy Kidman were witnesses to the whole thing.
+Disco added that Kanyon and maybe Billy Kidman witnessed the whole thing.